 Yes, after providing your paid-for email address.
 (Step)

 Many connectors come to at least two plating options, either tin or gold.
 Gold is a more expensive option, but offers a lower initial contact resistance, lower corrosion over time, and lower mating force (which may or may not be a good thing).

-There is the 50:50:50 rule (taken from www.connector.com) when it comes to deciding which plating to choose.
+There is the 50:50:50 rule (taken from www.connector.com, as of Dec 2017, link no longer alive) when it comes to deciding which plating to choose.
 The rule says that tin is the best choice if:

-Selecting gold tinned contacts can add a good US$0.50 or more to the price of the connnector.
+Selecting gold tinned contacts can add a good US$0.50 or more to the price of the connector.

 Mixing the two plating metals is not recommended!
 The corrosion rate is greatly increased when two dissimilar metals come into contact with each other (this is due to the difference in the metal’s electrode potentials, which is +1.5V for gold, and only +0.15V for tin).